-- (A) This Article shall not restrict public utilities and electric suppliers from maintaining safe clearance around existing utility lines, and existing easements in accordance with applicable state laws. - (B) Removal of dead or naturally fallen or severely damaged trees or vegetation, or the removal, by an approved method, or trees or vegetation that are a threat to the public health, safety, or welfare based on observation by the Village Planner or by the submittal of an arborist's report. - (C) Removal of trees for the purpose of conducting bona fide agricultural and forestry operations shall be exempt from the provisions of this Article.
+(A) This Article shall not restrict public utilities and electric suppliers from maintaining safe clearance around existing utility lines, and existing easements in accordance with applicable state laws.

+- (B) Removal of dead or naturally fallen or severely damaged trees or vegetation, or the removal, by an approved method, or trees or vegetation that are a threat to the public health, safety, or welfare based on photographic documentation, observation by the Village Planner, or by the submittal of a report prepared by an arborist or other landscape professional. - (C) Removal of trees for the purpose of conducting bona fide agricultural and forestry operations shall be exempt from the provisions of this Article.
 This exemption applies to forestry activity on forestland that is taxed on the basis of its present-use value as forestland under Article 12 of Chapter 105 of the North Carolina General Statutes (NCGS) and activities conducted in accordance with an approved forestry management plan subject Chapter 89B of NCGS and extends to any activity defined as a bona fide farm operation in NCGS 160D-903 within the extraterritorial jurisdiction of the Village.
-If an exempt timber harvest occurs as described above, the Village may withhold approval of a building permit, site plan, or subdivision plat for the site for three (3) years following the harvest and up to five (5) years if the removal is deemed willful. - (D) Properties located in the VC, PC, and VMU Zoning Districts are exempt. - (E) The North Carolina Department of Transportation (NCDOT) shall be exempt from the tree protection and preservation requirements of this Ordinance within NCDOT rights-of-way.
-Tree removal in the Village rights-of-way must be approved by the Village Manager or designee. - (F) All real properties owned by the Village of Pinehurst are exempt if tree removal is authorized by the Village Manager or designee.
+If an exempt timber harvest occurs as described above, the Village may withhold approval of a building permit, site plan, or subdivision plat for the site for three (3) years following the harvest and up to five (5) years if the removal is deemed willful. - (D) Properties located in the VC, PC, RD, and VMU Zoning Districts are exempt. - (E) The North Carolina Department of Transportation (NCDOT) shall be exempt from the tree protection and preservation requirements of this Ordinance within NCDOT rights-of-way.
+Tree removal in the Village rights-of-way must be approved by the Village Manager or designee. - (F) All real properties owned by the Village of Pinehurst.